SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Related work

-Given the inherent similarities among human faces, it is intuitive to develop a template that serves as a prior to enhance facial reconstruction.
-Based on a large amount of facial data, 3DMM~\cite{blanz2023morphable} builds a statistical model to describe the transformation of shape and expression, which is widely used in face recognition~\cite{zhao2003face}, 3D reconstruction, face editing~\cite{park2021nerfies,feng2021learning}, etc. As implicit neural representation shows extraordinary efficacy for 3D representation, numerous studies~\cite{yenamandra2021i3dmm,zheng2022imface,zheng2022avatar,xu2023deformable} construct 3D parametric face or head models based on neural networks, yielding improved geometric details for faces or heads.
-Besides, Han \textit{et al.}~\cite{han2023learning} build a 3D morphable face with reflectance on BFM09~\cite{paysan20093d} for material editing.
-Our Stage 1 model incorporates prior knowledge of both facial geometry and reflectance, which enables a robust decomposition during single-person refinement under sparse views.
+\textbf{Face reconstruction.} Given the inherent similarities among human faces, it is intuitive to develop a template that serves as a prior to enhance facial reconstruction.
+Based on a large amount of facial data, 3DMM~\cite{blanz2023morphable} builds a 3D morphable face to describe the transformation of shape and expression, which is widely used in face recognition~\cite{zhao2003face}, 3D reconstruction, face editing~\cite{park2021nerfies,feng2021learning}, etc. Using 3D morphable faces also enables face reconstruction from monocular images~\cite{zollhofer2018state,feng2022towards, dib2024mosar, papantoniou2023relightify, lattas2023fitme}.
+For instance, Han \textit{et al.}~\cite{han2023learning} build a 3D morphable face with reflectance on BFM09~\cite{paysan20093d} for material editing.
+However, in face reconstruction, the use of 3D morphable faces often leads to a loss of detail during the compression and fitting process, resulting in overly coarse reconstructions.
+Moreover, given limited view information, monocular methods typically require reflectance ground truth for training~\cite{smith2020morphable}.
+As implicit neural representation shows extraordinary efficacy for 3D representation, numerous studies~\cite{yenamandra2021i3dmm,zheng2022imface,zheng2022avatar,xu2023deformable} construct 3D parametric face or head models based on neural networks, yielding improved geometric details for faces or heads.
+Besides, some facial capturing methods utilize more informative inputs such as videos~\cite{wang2023sunstage} and polarized images~\cite{azinovic2023high}, enabling high-quality reconstruction across a wider range of scenarios.
+Our goal is to achieve face reconstruction solely from sparse-view images, without any reflectance ground truth.
+Our Stage 1 employs an implicit representation to construct a facial template, incorporating prior knowledge of facial geometry and reflectance.
+This approach enables robust decomposition and realistic face reconstruction during the single-person refinement process under sparse views.